gtk-rs/lgpl-docs/gtk/vendor.md

 edge side that was hit
 <!-- trait ScrolledWindowExt::fn connect_edge_reached -->
-The ::edge-reached signal is emitted whenever user-initiated scrolling makes the scrolledwindow exactly reaches the lower or upper limits defined by the adjustment in that orientation.
+The ::edge-reached signal is emitted whenever user-initiated scrolling makes the scrolled window exactly reach the lower or upper limits defined by the adjustment in that orientation.

 A similar behavior with edge resistance is provided by the